letsencrypt/website/content/en/upcoming-features.md

 * Enabled: June 06, 2024

 We are issuing certificates from our production ECDSA intermediates to ECDSA leaf certificates.
-See the [Certificates](/certificates/) documentation for full details on our PKI hierarchy.
+See the [Chains of Trust](/certificates/) documentation for full details on our PKI hierarchy.

 ## ACME Renewal Information (ARI)